a-s-g93/neo4j-runway/docs/_pages/api/graph_data_modeler.md

     max_retries : int, optional
         The max number of retries for generating the initial model, by default 3
-    use_yaml_data_model : bool, optional
-        Whether to pass the data model in YAML format while making corrections, by default False
     use_advanced_data_model_generation_rules, optional
         Whether to include advanced data modeling rules, by default True